 Those who prefer it strong should also still check not to exceed the limits.
 You will realize that many people who take concentrated versions will use a small cup to drink from and in many cases will limit the number of times they take the beverage per day.
 This enables them to use the drink safely without compromising their health.

 As noted earlier, this alters the state of the coffee you take.
 Sweeteners, whether natural or not, will introduce calories and other elements to the dink.
 Considering that sugar and other sweeteners carry their own health risks, adding to the coffee you drink exposes you to these risks.
 You should, therefore, try to take the coffee without any additives.
 If you cannot manage the strong taste, then you can consider the moderate introduction of the cream and sugar.

 You should also minimize the intake of the drink when in this altered state.
 The benefits that you may have derived from the coffee drink may cancel out with the use of the additives.
 For example, the use of sugar can cancel out the positive effect of coffee on blood sugar regulation.

 - Use organic quality brands

 The coffee beans that you use will also determine the value you get from it.
 Coffee grows in different parts of the world.
 The coffee beans from these different regions have different tastes and vary in nutritious value.
-Be sure to use quality brands such as Kaffepunkt AS.
+Be sure to use quality brands such as Kaffepunkt AS or Kimbo Coffee.
 You will be sure you will be getting coffee grown in the best conditions that do not introduce harmful elements to your cup of coffee.